paolinodavide/direct-inversion/README.md

 NUM_THREADS = 8  # Example
 ```
 ### 3. Prepare Configuration Module
-Make sure that the configurations file are correctly compiled in `.npy` format.
+Ensure that the configuration files are correctly compiled in `.npy` format.
 Edit your configuration file and generate the module:
 ```bash
 python3 make_config_iter.py